ECharts-Java/ECharts-Java-Docs/en-us/sb-template.md

-# Spring Boot
+# Spring Boot - Template Rendering

-?> This tutorial introduces how to use ECharts Java in a Spring Boot Application
+?> This tutorial introduces how to use ECharts Java in a Spring Boot Application through a template rendering method.

-## Template Rendering

 ECharts Java uses Handlebars.java as a built-in template engine, which helps to render the html page.
 In a Spring Boot Application, you can write your own template with various template engines.
 To use ECharts Java in your templates, there are at least two ways.